Getting Started

 govctl check

-This validates all governance artifacts against the schema and phase rules.
+This validates all governance artifacts against JSON schemas, phase rules, cross-references, and source code annotations.

 Render to Markdown